UPCOMING CLASSES

 9:00-11:00 a.m.

 There are three things in life that I love- natural history, cooking healthy food and art.
 I will be teaching 2.5 hour hands-on cooking classes at Missoula’s Lifelong Learning Center.
-I will be a teaching a Minestrone Soup With Homemade Pesto and Croutons class on May 18th, Spanokopita on June 1st and Spectacular Salads Featuring Missoula Farmer’s Market Produce on August 24th
+I will be teaching a Minestrone Soup With Homemade Pesto and Croutons class on May 18th, Spanokopita on June 1st and Spectacular Salads Featuring Missoula Farmer’s Market Produce on August 24th

 In addition to owning Blue Heron Nature Tours, I am the Native Plant Garden Manager for the Montana Natural History Center.
 Our biggest garden is at Fort Missoula by the silver water tower.